 - Strongly flavored cheeses

-During your recovery process, be sure to consult with your nurse navigator for your specific nutritional needs.
+During your recovery process, be sure to consult with your healthcare team for your specific nutritional needs.